pennydrago/cerulean-coast/README.md

 npm install -g json-server
 ```

-4. Fork and clone this repository into a local repository on your computer.
+4. Fork and clone this repository (at phase-2 tag) into a local repository on your computer.
 Navigate into the directory of the local repository.

 5. Get and install all the required dependences:
 ```bash